jgraham0325/land-register-api-docs/docs/_articles/business-rules-version-1-15.md

 ### 7.7.
 Geographical areas and views

-(work in progress - details may change until 06/02/20)
+(work in progress)

 ### 7.7.1.
 Managing geographical areas

 * Each geographical area is defined by a list of USRNs.
-    * The list of USRNs must be provided as a csv file.
+    * The list of USRNs must be provided as a csv file with one column of USRNs.
     * The maximum number of USRNs per geographical area is 10,000.
     * The maximum number of geographical areas is 100.